top of page

 • Community-based ethical work

-Whether you're a researcher, practitioner, policymaker, community leader, or student - if you work where ethics meets practice, this conference is for you.
+Whether you are a researcher, practitioner, policymaker, community leader, or student — if you work where ethics meets practice, this conference is for you.

 About ABN

-The Africa Bioethics Network is a continental platform spanning 42+ countries with 1,300+ members.
-Through research, training, mentorship, and policy engagement, ABN strengthens ethical governance across health, research, and innovation.
+The Africa Bioethics Network (ABN) is a continental platform for applied bioethics spanning 42+ African countries with over 1,300 members.
+Through research, training, mentorship, publishing, and policy engagement, ABN strengthens ethical governance across health, research, and innovation.

 bottom of page